Top Page > Research Topics

 Related Areas

-Researches in this laboratory are related to various research areas including theoretical computer science, software science, logics, system science, control engineering, artificial intelligence, operations research, decision support systems, etc.
+Researches in this laboratory are related to various research areas including theoretical computer science, software science, logics, systems science, control engineering, artificial intelligence, operations research, decision support systems, service science etc.

 From Recent Results